How to experiment, embrace digital change, and be willing to fail. Charity leaders, you are not alone.

-The Mother Trait: Charity digital leaders embrace digital change, experiment purposefully and are willing to fail.
+The mother trait: Charity digital leaders embrace digital change, experiment purposefully and are willing to fail.

-Rapid digital transformation is possible.
+Digital transformation is possible.
 Here’s some support on that.

 It’s OK to fail.
 Especially the first time.
 And everyone is in the same boat.
 Even charity leaders with the most digital experience are having to embrace change and experiment.

 And Catalyst is here to support you.
 We’ve analysed the traits and capabilities of successful digital leaders, and matched them to the current situational concerns of charity leaders.
 Here we present our findings as practical guidance.

 Concern #1: “I don’t know enough about tech and digital”

 Maybe you feel you should know more.
 Perhaps you have staff who lack confidence too.